First-appearance JP bail hearings take place throughout Alberta:

 - to adjourn the case without a decision about bail

-If there's no decision, the case is held over to the next court date in Provincial Court.
+If there's no decision, the case is held over to the next court date in Court of Justice.

 Request a bail package online